Pentafluorobenzene

-Pentafluorobenzene is a synthetic organofluoride compound with the molecular formula C_{6}HF_{5}.
+Pentafluorobenzene is a synthetic organofluoride compound with the molecular formula C6HF5|auto=1.
 The compound consists of a benzene ring substituted with five fluorine atoms.
 The substance is a colorless liquid with a boiling point similar to that of benzene.

 It is prepared by defluorination of highly fluorinated cyclohexanes over hot nickel or iron.
 Another method involved dehydrofluorination of polyfluorinated cyclohexane using hot aqueous solution of potassium hydroxide.

 It has been observed as a degradation by-product of the incineration of polytetrafluoroethylene and of biosolids.

 Safety

 According to its Safety Data Sheet (SDS), the chemical is highly flammable, and is harmful if swallowed.
 The SDS states its "toxicological properties have not been fully investigated".
 Combustion by-products include hydrogen fluoride.